The Magic and the Ash

 Whatever That Violin Sang

-"October Snow" was sitting around in an unfinished state, and was always semi-presumed to get me to my stereotypical eight tracks, but I didn't feel strongly about it.
-I had regular consideration to allow this collection to be only seven songs, and let "October Snow" sit on a scrap heap, destined for another Alternate Histories b-side release at some point down the road.
+"October Snow" was sitting around in an unfinished state and was always presumed to get me to my stereotypical eight tracks, but I didn't feel strongly about it in those early days.
+I had regular consideration to allow "October Snow" to sit on a scrap heap, destined for another Alternate Histories b-side release at some point down the road.

-It evidently did not end up on the scrap heap, and mostly that is because recording this album took so long, it had time to cook.
-Of course, the seven months it took to record these songs was as much about my ups and downs of motivation, desire, and enthusiasm as it was anything else.
+It evidently did not end up on the scrap heap, and mostly that is because recording this album took so long.
+The seven months it took to record these songs was as much about my ups and downs of motivation, desire, and enthusiasm as it was anything else.
 Don't get me wrong, I worked immensely hard on these songs, but in no world should it have taken as long as it did to get them recorded.
-When you have a tiny audience, it is all too easy to fall into the shoulder-shrugging, no-one-really-cares mentality.
-You have to find reasons to care when few others do, which has been a battle for the last decade of my creative life.
-At the end of the day, I had to make the decision that writing books and music is just something that I do, regardless of whether anyone else ever gives a shit.
-It's part of the person I have decided is the best version of myself.
-And so the writing continues.
+When you have a tiny audience, it is easy to fall into the shoulder-shrugging, no-one-really-cares mentality.
+At the end of the day, I have to make the decision that writing books and music is just something that I do, regardless of whether anyone else ever cares.

-Which is the exact sort of detail that I want a journal to document (for myself, or anyone who might have interest), a reminder that these sorts of things don't just happen, and they are, like everything else we do, reliant on an infinite number of circumstances --physical, emotional, psychological, or otherwise.
+Which is the exact sort of detail that I want a journal to document, a reminder that these sorts of things don't just happen, and they are, like everything else we do, reliant on an infinite number of circumstances --physical, emotional, psychological, or otherwise.
 Maybe they won't tell a story to anyone but yourself, but they undeniably tell one.